 The ‘Championship’ brand will now be introduced to our Open Age competitions – known for many years as WABL D-League or SBL Division 1.

-Still heavily affiliated with the NBL1 West programs of each Association, the Western Australian Basketball League felt it was key to reaffirm that the Open Age competitions were the premier WABL Competitions and not in a limbo state between WABL and NBL1 West (formerly SBL).
+Still heavily affiliated with the NBL1 West programs of each Association, the Western Australian Basketball League felt it was key to reaffirm that the Open Age competitions were the premier WABL Competitions.

 As such, the former D-League Men and D-League Women competitions will be known in 2021 as WABL Championship Men and WABL Championship Women.